neoedmund/phiola/README.md

 * resume last play position
 * other UI customization
 ## known problem
-* seek -10 sec and seek +10 sec on work properly on large audio, which seek is slow
+* seek -10 sec and seek +10 sec not work properly on large audio, which seeking is slow

 ----------